PactInteractive/image-downloader/README.md

 Change Log
 ================
+1.2.1:
+- Images used in a <style> tag will now also be included at the end of the list.
+Only images from inline style attributes of elements used to be included.

 1.2:
 - Changed the URL above the image to be displayed in a read-only textbox
 - Moved the image checkboxes to the top and added open & download buttons below each